typescript-cheatsheets/react/docs/advanced/patterns_by_usecase.md

 <details>
   <summary>
   Take care: TypeScript does not narrow the type of a Discriminated Union on the basis of typeof checks.
-The type guard has to be on the value of a key and not it's type.
+The type guard has to be on the value of a key and not its type.
   </summary>

 ```ts